ApiLogicServer/Docs/docs/index.md

 ## 3. Flexibility of a Framework

 You can then customize the project in your IDE.
-Here, for example, extend the rules with Python code to send a Kafka message, and use the framework to create a custom endpoint:
+Create executable **spreadsheet-like rules** from our prompt - 40X more concise than code.
+Extend the rules with Python code to send a Kafka message, and use the framework to create a custom endpoint:

 ![Flexibility of a Framework](images/sample-ai/copilot/genai_cust.png)